What revenue can ambulatory-based pediatricians expect to generate from fee-for-service productivity?

 5th row: Immunization revenue

-- Average immunization purchase cost per product (non-VFC): Using the CDC’s Private Sector Dose pricing guide as a reference, a practice using non-combination vaccines might give 54 doses of vaccine between ages 0 and 21, with an average price of $54 (ranging from a dose of $17 flu vaccine to a $194 Gardasil).
+Average immunization purchase cost per product (non-VFC): Using the CDC’s Private Sector Dose pricing guide as a reference, a practice using non-combination vaccines might give 54 doses of vaccine between ages 0 and 21.
+The average private sector price (i.e. market price for private practice pediatricians who do not have access to health department pricing) might be around $65** (ranging from a dose of $17** flu vaccine to a $268** Gardasil).
 A practice using combination products would have a higher average price.
-A practice with high influenza coverage rates would have a lower average price.
+A practice with high influenza coverage rates would have a lower average price. **Summer 2023 prices

 6th row: Revenue Summary